Best 5 Apps to Improve Team Productivity (& Why They Work)

 Dec 28, 2023

-Team productivity tools are software applications designed to enhance efficiency and collaboration among team members by simplifying workflows, communication, and project management.
+Team productivity tools are software applications that enhance efficiency and collaboration by streamlining workflows, communication, and project management.

-At its most fundamental level, you can determine team productivity by the number of assigned tasks or projects a team can complete within a specific period without sacrificing quality.
+At its most fundamental level, you can measure team productivity by the number of assigned tasks or projects a team completes within a specific period without sacrificing quality.

-In some departments, like customer support or sales, team productivity is based on the number of conversations, tickets, and calls handled successfully within a given time.
+In some departments, such as customer support or sales, team productivity is measured by the number of conversations, tickets, and calls successfully handled within a given period.

 illustration-productive-employee

-If the departments within a company are productive, the small business will achieve its goals in very little time — as opposed to a company with unproductive teams.
+If the departments within a company are productive, the small business will achieve its goals much faster than one with unproductive teams.

 Why is Team Productivity So Important?

-Team productivity is crucial because it directly impacts the success and efficiency of an organization.
+Team productivity is crucial because it directly impacts an organization's success and efficiency.

 When teams work productively, they achieve their goals faster, reduce project costs, and maintain high morale.
 Here are a few key reasons why team productivity matters:

-1. Improved Efficiency: Productivity tools help teams streamline tasks and eliminate unnecessary steps, leading to better efficiency.
+1. Improved Efficiency: Productivity tools help teams streamline tasks and eliminate unnecessary steps, improving efficiency.

-2. Enhanced Collaboration: Productive teams communicate effectively, ensuring everyone is aligned and reducing the chances of misunderstandings or duplicated work.
+2. Enhanced Collaboration: Productive teams communicate effectively, ensuring alignment and reducing the risk of misunderstandings or duplicate work.

-3. Increased Profitability: Higher productivity often leads to cost savings and increased profitability, as teams can complete more work in less time.
+3. Increased Profitability: Higher productivity often drives cost savings and improves profitability, enabling teams to complete more work in less time.

 4. Reduced Stress: Well-organized teams experience less stress as they know what is expected and have the resources to achieve their tasks.

-5. Faster Goal Achievement: Productive teams reach project milestones and goals quicker, benefiting both the business and individual team members.
+5. Faster Goal Achievement: Productive teams reach project milestones and goals more quickly, benefiting both the business and individual team members.

-Not only does this reduce employee/customer churn and save the business money, but it also encourages high-quality job seekers to apply for positions within the business.
+Not only does this reduce employee/customer churn and save the business money, but it also encourages high-quality job seekers to apply for positions.

 What Slows Down Team Productivity?

 As a business owner, you naturally want to create a work environment that encourages optimal team productivity.
-However, some factors slow your team down and lower productivity on a large scale.
+However, some factors slow your team down and reduce productivity across the organization.

 Here are five of them: